archie-rp/archlinux-python/README.md

 ----------

-Before install any application, will install -- `yaourt` , then install basic stuff, some extra gtk-themes, icons and awesome wm.
+Before install any application, will install -- `yaourt` , then install basic stuff, some extra gtk-themes, icons, etc.

 About
 ------------